 What Is ‘Closing the Bones’ and Who Is it For?

-The Closing the Bones ceremony, also known as Rebozo massage, is a deeply nurturing treatment that focuses on the abdomen and hips (and the upper body if wanted), and that can additionally incorporate Rebozo massage techniques for the entire body (shoulders, torso, back, hips, full arms and legs).
-Closing the Bones is traditionally done during the postpartum period to support women who have recently gone through the extremely opening experience of pregnancy, labour and childbirth (during which a woman allows another soul to take birth through her).
-It helps a woman to find her own self and centre again and allows her to be sealed back into herself.
+The Closing the Bones (CtB) ceremony, aka Rebozo massage, is a deeply nurturing treatment that focuses on abdomen and hips (and upper body if wanted) -- areas left out in most other types of massage -- , and that can additionally incorporate Rebozo (i.e. woven cloth) massage techniques for the entire body (shoulders, torso, back, hips, full arms and legs).
+Closing the Bones is traditionally done during the postpartum period to support women who have gone through the extremely opening experience of pregnancy & childbirth (during which a woman allows another soul to take birth through her).
+It helps a woman to find her own self and centre again and allows any energy leakages to be sealed.